-When a company releases pollution above the level allowed by these standards, it can increase the risk of harmful health impacts in some groups of people.
-But, whether someone will experience harmful health impacts depends on many factors, including how much someone is exposed to a pollutant and for how long.
+When a company releases pollution above the standard level, it can increase the risk of harmful health impacts.
+Whether someone will experience harmful health impacts depends on many factors, such as how long someone is exposed.

 Other laws and regulations target how pollutants get into our environment by setting limits on the sources of pollution.
 For example:

-- Using authority from the Clean Air Act, CDPHE issues permits for air pollution sources that exceed specific thresholds.
-These permits document allowable emission limits, how the source will comply with emission limits, and what controls they will use to reduce emissions.
+- Using authority from the Clean Air Act, we issue permits for air pollution sources that exceed specific thresholds.
+These permits document allowable emission limits, compliance and control measures.

-- Before an industry can put used water into a river or lake, they must get a permit from CDPHE that states what quality that water must be.
+- Before an industry can put used water into a river or lake, they must get a permit from us.
 The permit typically requires regular testing for pollutants.

 Sometimes a company violates a regulation or a permit by releasing more pollution than it is allowed to release.
-CDPHE takes these violations seriously.
+We take these violations seriously.
 The company may have to pay fines for violations, and sometimes might instead fund Supplemental Environmental Projects to benefit communities.

-When companies violate regulations or their permits, CDPHE's compliance and enforcement teams investigate the issue to make sure it doesn't happen again.
-While not every permit violation necessarily affects public health, CDPHE is committed to taking swift action to address pollution that threatens public health or safety.
+When companies violate regulations or permits, our team investigates the issue to make sure it doesn't happen again.
+While not every violation affects public health, we are committed to taking action to address pollution that can threaten you.

 Not all pollutants are regulated.
-Federal and state agencies review new information on pollutants to determine if they should be included in existing or new regulations.
+Agencies review new information on pollutants to determine if they should be included in existing or new regulations.

 From talking with the community, we know that air pollution, lead, benzene, and hydrogen cyanide are top concerns.

-We can’t tell what causes a single person’s health problems, but we know different pollutants are associated with different health problems.
+We know different pollutants are associated with different health problems.
 We can look at the levels of pollutants and the diseases they are associated with in your community.

 Fine particle air pollution